sstarbright/StateMachineTree/README.md

 # StateMachineTree
- System for creating non-animation state machines using Godot's AnimationTrees
+ System for creating non-animation state machines using Godot's AnimationTrees.
+Godot's AnimationStateMachine interface is super convenient for managing Animation States, its a shame it can't be used to drive behaviour rather than Animation...
+Or can it?

 ## StateTree
 - Holds lists of StateCallbacks